chrisa/node-dtrace-provider/README.md

 disabled-probe effect.
 Probes are already using the "is-enabled" feature of DTrace to control execution of the arguments-gathering callback, but too much work needs to be done before that's checked.
-Improving this may imply changes to the API shown in the example above.
+That being said, unless your (disabled) probes are insanely hot, this shouldn't be a problem.

 Please see TODO.md for the details.

 ## CONTRIBUTING